samueldmcdermott/samueldmcdermott.github.io/index.md

 # Position and Background

-I am permanent research staff at the University of Chicago and a member of the [Deep Skies](https://deepskieslab.com/) community of researchers.
+I am permanent research staff in the Department of Astronomy and Astrophysics at the University of Chicago and a member of the [Deep Skies](https://deepskieslab.com/) community of researchers.
 I use machine learning and numerical techniques to solve problems in cosmological and astrophysical data analysis.

-Previously, I worked on particle phenomenology, focusing especially on the search for dark matter.
+Previously, I worked on particle physics phenomenology, focusing especially on the search for dark matter.
 I defended my PhD thesis at the University of Michigan as the student of Kathryn M. Zurek in April of 2014.
 For my final year in grad school, I was a theory student fellow at Fermilab, working with Dan Hooper and the particle group.
 I went on to a postdoc at the C. N. Yang Institute for Theoretical Physics at Stony Brook University on Long Island from 2014-2017.
 After that, and until 2022, I was the Schramm Fellow in the theoretical astrophysics group on the 6th floor at Fermilab.
 For undergrad I attended the University of Pennsylvania, where I was a member of the student radio station, [WQHS](https://wqhs.upenn.edu/).

 My email address is formed by appending uchicago dot (or period) edu to sammcd, or by using my github handle and appending the domain for Google email.